ragibsm/SynonymsApp/README.md

 ## Running the app

 There are two ways the app can be started.
-Easier one by using Docker and more complicated one by running manually api and ui projects
+Easier one by using Docker and more complicated one by running manually API and UI projects

 ### Running the app with Docker